mysql/mysql-sys/README.md

 ##### Description

 Takes the query in the argument and executes it using a prepared statement.
-The prepared statement is deallocated, so the procdure is mainly useful for executing one off dynamically created queries.
+The prepared statement is deallocated, so the procedure is mainly useful for executing one off dynamically created queries.

 The sys_execute_prepared_stmt prepared statement name is used for the query and is required not to exist.